 Even if you just do a quick walk around the area, Old Muscat is a peaceful, photogenic stop and a nice way to wind down before the end of the day.

-Stop 9 – Sunset at Qurum Beach or Sunset Boat Cruise
+Stop 9: End the Day with a Sunset at Qurum Beach or Boat Cruise

-I actually ran out of time for the sunset cruise so opted to watch the sunset on Qurum Beach instead, but I was a little gutted that I missed it because I am a sucker for a boat cruise.
+I actually ran out of time for the sunset cruise, so I opted to watch the sunset on Qurum Beach instead, but I was genuinely gutted that I missed it because I am a sucker for a boat cruise and I’d heard so many good things about it (but I got to make up for it later on in the week on my trip to the Daymaniyat Islands).

 Stop 10 – Dinner at Rozna or Ramssa Omani Restaurant